Manny Waks: Early life and education

 Born Menachem Leib Waks in Israel, Waks was raised primarily in Australia.
 He is one of 17 children born to Orthodox Jewish parents, Zephaniah (formerly Stephen) and Hava, who were part of the Chabad-Lubavitch Orthodox Jewish Hasidic community in Melbourne.
 Before the Waks family were eventually ostracised by their ultra-Orthodox community for reporting child sexual abuse within it, they were viewed as a "poster family for the Australian Chabad movement." and featured in the 2003 SBS documentary Welcome to the Waks Family.
-One of Manny's younger brothers (from whom he was formerly estranged) Avi Yemini.
-Yemini is a notable contributor of Rebel News, a far-right canadian website.
+One of Manny's younger brothers (from whom he was formerly estranged) is Avi Yemini.
+Yemini is a notable contributor of Rebel News, a far-right Canadian website.

 Waks returned to Israel when he turned 18, where he served in the Israel Defense Forces (IDF).

 After returning to Australia from his service in the IDF, he obtained a degree in International Relations.
 He later completed internships with a federal parliamentarian and with the Lowy Institute for International Policy in Sydney.